M.P.H., Morehouse School of Medicine

 B.A., Spelman College

-Tanisa Adimu is a senior research associate at the Georgia Health Policy Center and is a co-leader of the Community Health Systems Development team.
+Tanisa Adimu is an assistant project director at the Georgia Health Policy Center and is a co-leader of the Community Health Systems Development team.
 Her interests include health care access, health care system delivery reform, and community health program development and implementation.

 Adimu has specialized experience in developing, administrating, and evaluating community health interventions designed to improve chronic care management practices and prevention strategies.